About the Neonatal Unit

-The Neonatal Unit (NNU) at CUMH is one of the busiest units in the country catering for approximately 7,500 births at CUMH per year.
-Approximately 1 in 10 of all babies born in CUMH will require admission to the neonatal unit.
+The Neonatal Unit (NNU) at CUMH is one of the busiest units in the country, catering for approximately 7,500 births at CUMH per year.
+Approximately 1 in 6 of all babies born in CUMH will require admission to the neonatal unit.

 Neonatal Intensive Care Unit (NICU)

-If your baby requires admission to the neonatal unit we understand that this can be a very stressful time for parents.
-Our mission is to provide the best possible care for your baby in an environment that supports you, and your baby through this difficult period.
+If your baby requires admission to the neonatal unit, we understand this can be stressful for parents.

-The Department of Neonatology operates within the Ireland South Women & Infants Directorate and is led by a team of seven Neonatal Consultants and Neonatal Nurses.
-The delivery of care in the NNU is a complex process and could not effectively be delivered without the support of a multidisciplinary team.
+The Department of Neonatology operates within the Ireland South Women & Infants Directorate.
+It is provided by a team of eight Neonatal Consultants, Neonatal Nurses and health and social care professionals.
+The delivery of care in the NNU is a complex process and could only effectively be delivered with the support of a multidisciplinary team.

-Babies are admitted to the neonatal unit for a number of reasons including Prematurity, Breathing Problems, Neonatal Jaundice and Feeding Issues to mention but a few.
+There are many reasons why your baby might need to be admitted to the Neonatal Unit, including Prematurity, Breathing Problems, Neonatal Jaundice, and Feeding issues, to mention but a few.

-As an academic facility, teaching of medical, nursing, midwifery and allied health therapy students continues to be a central component in the day to day delivery of care in the Neonatal Unit
+As an academic facility, teaching medical, research and education, and allied health therapy students is a central component in the day-to-day delivery of care in the Neonatal Unit.